SubashiniRamesh/Chatting-room/README.md

 # Chatting-room
 By establishing  connection with client and server we can communicate from server to client and vice-versa.
-This similar chatroom aplication
+This similar chatroom application